SenseNet/docs.sensenet.com/content/concepts/content-types/19-contentlink.md

 ---
-title: "Contentlink"
+title: "Content Link"
-metaTitle: "sensenet - Contentlink"
+metaTitle: "sensenet - Content Link"
-metaDescription: "sensenet Contentlink"
+metaDescription: "sensenet Content Link"
 ---

 A ContentLink is a mirror of another content.
 It propagates most of the fields of the referenced content.
 This content type is useful when you want to display a content somewhere else in the content tree but want to manage changes in a single place, so a copy would not be sufficient.